embedly/embedly-docs/faq.rst

 What are the legacy endpoints?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Preview and Objectify endpoints are becoming legacy endpoints, they will still exist for current users.
-Read about them here :doc:`endpoints/index`.
+The Preview and Objectify endpoints are becoming legacy endpoints, they will still exist for users with Starter, Basic, Core, or Plus plans.
+Read more about the :doc:`endpoints/index`.

 Will the legacy endpoints work after I upgrade to a product?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Yes, if you currently have access to Preview and/or Objectify endpoints and upgrade to the `Extract <http://embed.ly/extract>`_ product.
+Yes, if you your old plan has access to the Preview and/or Objectify endpoints and you upgrade to the `Extract <http://embed.ly/extract>`_ product.